RENEE MONTAGNE, HOST:

 KENYON: But as the smoke from the fireworks cleared, Egyptians reminded themselves that the revolution hadn't won.
 The parliament remains dissolved and the military, dominated by figures from the old regime, still holds all the levers of power.

 In his first address as president-elect, Morsi said many of the things his critics were hoping to hear.
 He promised to uphold international treaties, something of great concern to Israel.
 He thanked the army and the police.
 And he promised to support the rights of women and minorities.
 And he said those who gave their lives for Egypt's revolution will not have died in vain, if the country can unite behind goals of development and social justice.

-MOHAMED MORSI: (Through translator) And the revolution is still going on until all these goals are met.
+MOHAMMED MORSI: (Through translator) And the revolution is still going on until all these goals are met.
 Together we will continue this journey.